OpenThaiGPT/openthaigpt-pretraining/src/model/scripts/spm_training/README.md

    - output_path (str): The path and prefix to use when saving the trained tokenizer.
    - vocab_size (int): The size of the vocabulary to use when training the tokenizer.
 Defaults to the number of available CPU cores.
-   - is_slurm (bool): Whether the code is running on a Slurm cluster.
-Defaults to False.
+   - streaming (bool): dataset streaming.
+Defaults to True.
    - load_dataset_path (str): The name of the Hugging Face dataset to load.
 Defaults to "oscar".
    - load_dataset_name (str): The name of the dataset split to use.
 Defaults to "unshuffled_deduplicated_th".
    - load_dataset_local_path (str): The path to a local directory containing the input data.
 If specified, the Hugging Face dataset is not used.
 Defaults to None.